Lou34964/College-Football-Manager/README.md

 ## 🎮 Features

 - Manage real or custom teams with dynamic conference assignments
-- Track team stats, standings, and national rankings by season
+- Track team stats, standings, and national rankings by season (Some features not complete)
 - Bowl game system with custom outcomes and historical tracking
-- Coaching career mode with goals and school history
+- Coaching career mode with goals and school history (Some features not complete)
 - Save/load full dynasty states using XML
 - Responsive UI styled using team colors and logos